Can My Internet Provider See My VPN?

 - A Zero/No Logs policy.
 We don’t recommend using any VPN that logs your data.
 The entire point of using a VPN is to regain control of your privacy, including from the service provider.
 Always read

 - The latest encryption protocols.
 An out of date encryption protocol can compromise your security.
 Make sure your provider offers 256-bit encryption protocols.
-We prefer OpenVPN, it’s the most recent encryption protocol and offers great security without compromising speed.
+We prefer the open-source OpenVPN protocol, as it’s the most regularly updated encryption protocol and has thousands of developers working on it every day.
+Some of the best VPNs, like NordVPN, rely on its encryption to offer their users military-grade security without compromising speeds.

 - A solid history with no data leaks.
 A VPN with a track record of compromised user data is a red flag.
 Your VPN provider is trusted with protecting your data, so it’s important they have a solid reputation of doing so for other users.

 - Plenty of servers spread around the world.
 More server locations means more bandwidth to go around between users and more opportunities for content access.
 The VPNs we recommend often have thousands of servers across dozens of countries.
 Research the server locations of VPNs before subscribing to ensure your needs will be met.